hox/hox/readme.md

 Hey!
 Thanks for coming to my profile!
 My name is **Eli**, I am 15 years old and currently reside in **Orlando, Florida**.
 I prefer to do **backend** work but am sufficient in **frontend** aswell.
 I'm currently working on a all-in-one social links page called Linkd!
 If you would like to check that project out go to [getlinkd.app](https://getlinkd.app).

 ## 💻 Languages
-I use the following languages:
+I actively use the following languages:
 - Typescript
 - Javascript
-- Java
 - C

 ## 🔗 Socials